Fast weight programming and linear transformers: from machine learning to neurobiology: Fast Weight Programmer Neural Networks

 where Eq.~\ref{eq:proj} is the same as in the transformer (Sec.~\ref{sec:transformer}) with trainable parameters $\mW^\text{Q} \in \mathbb{R}^{d_\text{key} \times d_\text{in}}$, $\mW^\text{K} \in \mathbb{R}^{d_\text{key} \times d_\text{in}}$, and $\mW^\text{V} \in \mathbb{R}^{d_\text{out} \times d_\text{in}}$; and as we'll discuss in Sec.~\ref{sec:formal_connection}, the connection between this model and the transformer does not end here. $\phi$ is an activation function we discuss later (while the activation on $\vv$ is optional, in practice it is often also applied to $\vv$).
 The ``fast weight matrix`` $\mW_t \in \mathbb{R}^{d_\text{out} \times d_\text{key}}$ in Eq.~\ref{eq:update} is initially set to 0, i.e., $\mW_0=0$.
 See Figure \ref{fig:model}b for illustration.

-This model can be viewed as a system of two networks where one net---the slow net, corresponding to Eq.~\ref{eq:proj} (note that the three equations in Eq.~\ref{eq:proj} can be grouped into a single matrix multiplication by defining a ``slow weight'' matrix $\mW^\text{slow} = [\mW^\text{Q}, \mW^\text{K}, \mW^\text{V}] \in \mathbb{R}^{(2*d_\text{key} + d_\text{out}) \times d_\text{key}}$ by row concatenation)---learns to program or train another net, the fast net (Eq.~\ref{eq:get}) by generating its weight changes (Eq.~\ref{eq:update}).
-The fast weight change is defined through an update rule; here Eq.~\ref{eq:update} takes the functional form of a Hebbian-like learning rule \citep{hebb1949organization} whose update term is a simple outer product term.\looseness=-1
+This model can be viewed as a system of two networks \citep{schmidhuber1992learning} where one net---the slow net, corresponding to Eq.~\ref{eq:proj} (note that the three equations in Eq.~\ref{eq:proj} can be grouped into a single matrix multiplication by defining a ``slow weight'' matrix $\mW^\text{slow} = [\mW^\text{Q}, \mW^\text{K}, \mW^\text{V}] \in \mathbb{R}^{(2*d_\text{key} + d_\text{out}) \times d_\text{key}}$ by row concatenation)---learns to program or train another net, the fast net (Eq.~\ref{eq:get}) by generating its weight changes (Eq.~\ref{eq:update}).
+The fast weight change is defined through an update rule; here Eq.~\ref{eq:update} takes the functional form of a Hebbian-like learning rule \citep{konorski1948conditioned,hebb1949organization} whose update term is a simple outer product term.\footnote{Indeed, a very similar model was more recently proposed \citep{LimbacherL20}, with a neuroscientific motivation to leverage Hebbian plasticity for sequence processing, and later extended to spiking neural networks \citep{limbacher2023memory}; see also \citet{NajarroR20}.} \textc{The connection to SSMs (Sec.~\ref{sec:ssm}) is also noticeable: Eq.~\ref{eq:update} is essentially a linear RNN with 2-dimensional state $\mW_t$ (which could potentially be flattened and operationalized to be a one-dimensional vector state).}

 From a neuroscientific viewpoint, we may interpret this mechanism as rapid synaptic modulation \citep{panichello2024intermittent,spaak2025rapid}---a property which is absent in the conventional RNNs (Sec.~\ref{sec:rnn}).
 Under this view, it might be natural not to consider the fast and slow net as representing the same type of ``neural network'' but rather, it may be more appropriate to consider the slow net as representing some ``molecular network''---which is reminiscent of Denis Bray's view on ANNs \citep{bray1995protein,bray2003molecular,bray2009wetware}, implementing molecular mechanisms that support learning and memory in the (fast) neural network.
 We provide further neurobiological discussion in Sec.~\ref{sec:neuro}.